Thyraz/Sonos-Kids-Controller/README.md

 tmpfs    /var/log    tmpfs    defaults,noatime,nosuid,mode=0755,size=25m    0 0
 ```

-This will speed up the boot up process and helps to improve the live time of the SD card.
+This will speed up the boot up process and helps to improve the lifetime of the SD card.

 ## Docker
 There is now also an easy way to setup this software using Docker.